MOROCCO - GEM OF WESTERN SAHARA COUNTRY

 What currency is used in Morocco?

-The official monetary currency of Morocco is the Dirham commonly represented by the symbol (DH) and consists of coins and banknotes.
+The official monetary currency of Moroccan is the Dirham commonly represented by the symbol (DH) and consists of coins and banknotes.

 Where should I visit when in Morocco?